 2.Heart Failure with Reduced Ejection Fraction (HFrEF): HFrEF is a condition where there is less efficient blood pumping from the left ventricle, which results in less blood flow from the heart.
 The ejection fraction is lowered as a consequence.

 Effective management and treatment options include quick diagnosis and the right course of action for both forms of Cardiac failure.
 Treatment choices might be:

 1.Dietary Changes: Eating a heart-healthy diet reduced in cholesterol, saturated fats, and salt can help control the symptoms of Cardiac failure and improve general wellbeing.

 2.Medication: Drugs such ACE inhibitors, beta-blockers, diuretics, and vasodilators may be administered to enhance heart function, manage blood pressure, and lessen fluid retention depending on the severity and underlying causes of heart failure.

 3.Surgical Interventions: To enhance heart function and relieve symptoms, it may occasionally be necessary to perform surgical procedures such pacemaker insertion, coronary artery bypass grafting (CABG), or heart valve repair or replacement.

 Millions of people worldwide, including those in India, suffer from heart failure, a dangerous medical ailment.
-Patients can take an active role in their own care by being aware of the many forms of heart failure and how they affect quality of life.
-Controlling the illness, improving patients’ quality of life, and lowering the risk of heart failure-related death all depend on prompt diagnosis and effective care.
+Patients can take an active role in their own care by being aware of the many forms of Cardiac failure and how they affect quality of life.
+Controlling the illness, improving patients’ quality of life, and lowering the risk of Cardiac failure-related death all depend on prompt diagnosis and effective care.
 To maintain and enhance heart health, educate yourself, seek medical advice, and take proactive measures.